A research lab giving machines a sense of smell.

 Where we are now

-We have designed the air-sampling protocol, a five-sensor electronic-nose array, the ESP32-S3 firmware, and the analysis pipeline that turns sensor responses into smell fingerprints.
-The hardware is on the bench now — we are bringing it up and moving into controlled chamber experiments.
+We have designed the air-sampling protocol, the electronic-nose sensor array, the ESP32-S3 firmware, and the truth-gated analysis pipeline that turns sensor responses into smell fingerprints.
+The bench is live: the board is flashed and three sensor families are returning real readings.
+We are completing the rig and moving into controlled chamber experiments.